Skip to main content.

 Courses

-Introduction to the College of Arts and Sciences.
-This course facilitates a smooth transition to college life through academic and life skills enhancement and the development of enduring relationships between students, faculty and advisors, and classmates.
-Topics include utilizing campus resources, the importance of co-curricular activities, time management, reading and notetaking, information literacy, and career and major/minor exploration.
+Introduction to study in the disciplines of the College of Arts & Sciences.
+This course facilitates a successful transition to college life by engaging students in a structured curriculum of academic and life skills enhancement and encouraging the development of enduring relationships between students, faculty and advisors, and classmates.

 A study of the child from both the developmental and experimental approaches.
 Topics that may be included are methodology in child research, heredity and environment controversy, intelligence, language and communication, learning in infancy and childhood, and motor, cognitive, perceptual, personality, and social development.
 This course meets the Massachusetts Office for Children requirement for day care center certification, OFC Category A, Child Growth and Development.